-- 2.7.
+- 1.1.
 The Chairman of The Board will be the Leader of Buckinghamshire Council.
 The Deputy Chairman will be a Deputy Leader of the Council.

-- 2.8.
+- 1.2.
 Core Members (Local) -10 Members

 - a.
-Cllrs XX
+The councillors appointed to the Board

 - b.
 Chief Executive of Buckinghamshire Council

 - c.
 Co-Chairs of the Housing Growth and Economy Board

 - d.
 BLEP Chief Executive

 - e.
 Accountable Officer Buckinghamshire CCG

-- 2.9.
+- 1.3.
 Core Members (Gov't) up to 8 Members

 - a.
 Ministry of Housing, Communities, and Local Government

 - b.
 Homes England

 - c.
 Department for Business Energy and Industrial Strategy

 - d.
 Department for Health

 - e.
 Highways England

 - f.
 Natural England

-- 2.10.
+- 1.4.
 Other Members as required 4 Members

 - a.
 Education Authority

 - b.
 Skills Board Chairman(LEP)

 - c.
-Buckinghamshire and Milton Keynes Natural Environment Partnership Chair - d.
-Chief Constable Thames Valley Police - 2.11.
+Buckinghamshire and Milton Keynes Natural Environment Partnership Chair

+- d.
+Chief Constable Thames Valley Police

+- 1.5.
 The Board has no formal decision-making powers but can form collective views and develop a shared position / view on specific topics.
-The terms and reference and membership of the Board are available on the council's website (link).
+The terms and reference and membership of the Board are available on the council's website.